sfurlani/SwiftStyleGuide/BeginnerGuide.md

 However, being polite in your code does require some extra work - just like in real life.
 You can avoid being rude by using `guard let` or `if let` statements.

 #### `if let` Pattern
-By using conditional unwrapping, we avoid the danger of crashing our application.
+By using Optional Binding, we avoid the danger of crashing our application.
 ```swift
 let userInput = // some string value
 if let convertedNumber = Int(userInput) {